 However, when the crew receives troubling readings from below the Moon’s surface, the two teams must work together and make critical decisions to turn a potential catastrophe into NASA’s finest hour!

-Lunar Quest is open to learners ages 5th grade and beyond.
+Learners are assigned to a wide variety of STEM-based roles.
 Half-day (Min.
 18 guests/Max.
-35 guests) and full-day ( Min.
-36 guests/Max.
-70 guests) experiences are available.
+34 guests) and full-day ( Min.
+35 guests/Max.
+68 guests) experiences are available.
 Mission Lunar Quest takes approximately 2.5 hours to complete and can be scheduled in conjunction with Experience Center programming.
 Lunch space is available as well.